 The Bachelor of Arts degree in Child & Adolescent Development (CAD) is designed for students interested in studying child and youth development and who wish to apply this knowledge in settings that serve children, youth and their families.
 The CAD major provides theoretical and practical knowledge about child and youth development from an interdisciplinary and applied perspective.
 Core courses introduce students to basic and advanced developmental theories and their applications, while the concentrations provide specialized knowledge that builds upon core knowledge and application.

 The major is designed to meet the educational and career needs of students with a variety of interests in child and adolescent development.
 Those who wish to work primarily in teaching and child care with young children (infants, toddlers, and preschoolers), and their families, in schools and public or private institutions and other agencies will select the Early Childhood concentration.
 The course work in this degree fulfills requirements for the Child Development Permit issued by the California Commission on Teacher Credentialing.
-Students who wish to teach in elementary schools or work with school-aged children will choose the School Age concentration, which provides both subject matter knowledge and a strong developmental foundation.
+Students who wish to teach in elementary schools or work with school-aged children will choose the School Age Child & Family concentration, which provides both subject matter knowledge and a strong developmental foundation.
 Others who wish to work in out of school time programs for school age children and youth, such as after-school programs, probation, recreation, residential treatment facilities, will choose the Youth Work & Out of School Time concentration.
 Freshman cannot be admitted to San Francisco State University as CAD Majors and will need to declare CAD as their major for their junior year.

 CAD Mission Statement

 The Department of Child and Adolescent Development (CAD) prepares students to be competent professionals in their work as advocates for children, youth, and families.
 Using a social justice lens, CAD values teaching and experiential learning that incorporates diversity of background and experiences, current and relevant research, and high quality instruction.